 We schedule a few group activities throughout our four days together.
 Most are optional.
 We do request that all participants gather with us on our first evening for introductions, as well as participate in our opening and closing rituals.
 Each year we plan activities that focus on a theme we are exploring; we also assess the needs of the individual participants and leave space to do what calls to us.
 In the past, our group activities have included a talking circle where we improve our communication and listening skills, self-massage, ecstatic dance, art, grief work, dream work, floating meditation, guided meditation, ceremony, embodiment exercises, chanting, and a special labyrinth walk.

 Yes!
 Abundant time for soaking and enjoying the beautiful surroundings of Breitenbush is yours.
 After all, this is a retreat!
 Art materials, books, films and music will be available to you in the Red Tent.

 (NOTE: Babes in arms are welcome in the Red Tent outside of scheduled activities.
 Due to the sacred nature of the Red Tent, no non-participants are allowed into the space.)

 Carrie Kenner, BA, CBE, CD(DONA), CDT(DONA), is a retired doula and childbirth educator, an educator in areas of birth, sexuality, reproduction, and families, a mother, grandmother, and wise-woman.
 She has been helping people have babies for over 30 years.

 Carrie is also passionate about sustainable food production and food justice, and is an urban farmer in Seattle.
-She grows vegetables, berries, fruit trees, culinary and medicinal herbs, chickens and ducks, and has a small seedling business.
+She grows vegetables, berries, fruit trees, culinary and medicinal herbs, and chickens, and has a small seedling business.
 She has three sons and eight grandchildren that delight her.
 Her favorite memories from last year are the times she spent with her grandkids camping, eating, and watching them grow.
-She finds great joy and healing in singing, and is learning to play the guitar.
+She finds great joy and healing in singing and dancing, and is learning to play the guitar.